 - Demonstrate commitment: Prove you go the extra mile for customers (e.g., “We went from 0 customers to 1,593 in two weeks.
 To support them, we built a Facebook Group where they can ask questions, share tips, and learn from other users.”).

+“The last thing most companies want to do is bet on a startup no one does,” adds Yogev.
 “It’s a major trap many startups fall into, and if you don’t know how to defuse this bomb, you can’t succeed.”

 Key takeaway: Share your expert-backed credentials to instill brand trust and confidence.

 Customer objections are temporary obstacles in the buying process